-This quote has been attributed to Mark Twain (yet appears nowhere in his writing), and I suppose I’d hold it near and dear to my heart but for one thing: why is it we’re always looking for an advantage over others?
+This quotation has been attributed to Mark Twain (yet appears nowhere in his writing), and I suppose I’d hold it near and dear to my heart but for one thing: why is it we’re always looking for an advantage over others?
 The advantage sought should be over our former selves.

 And so it is, with this last point in mind, I now refer to references referred to...

 Throughout this trip and throughout this recording of this trip I have made repeated references to prominent authors and other notable human beings.
 These are the folks whose work and inner workings I examine closely, the folks whose thoughts and ideas and ideals have patterned much of my life.
+(I like big books and I cannot lie.)
 I’ve listed them here mostly for future personal reference, in the event my mind goes missing sooner than anticipated and I find myself in need of something captivating to read--or in the case of video links, something enjoyable to watch.
 To a lesser extent I have also listed them for your potential enlightenment.
 I must, however, sound a warning: read them at your own peril.
 They could change your life!
 Or they might simply alter or augment your present line of thinking, which could be good enough.

 If, on the other hand, they do nothing for you, or you choose not to read them, well then, that’s your decision--unenlightened and uneducated though it may be.

 The Internet (slogan: Bringing the Worst Out of Humanity).
 Citing the Internet is perhaps disingenuous in that it is the sources within I should mention, but that takes much time, work and space.
 I suppose I can whittle it down some by specifying Google.
-For its many evils* Google is an absolute godsend.
+For its many evils* Google is an absolute asset.
 It is the Global Brain--where we go to access information. (*Evils?
 Sure, why not?!
 Google impairs memory.
 But just as well.
 Life leads to death and in death, what is there to remember?)